-If you have kids, pets, or a healthy wine habit, then it’s likely that you’ve got a few cheeky stains on your carpet.
+If you have kids, pets, or an appreciation for good wine, then it’s likely that you’ve got a few cheeky stains on your carpet.
 If you’ve got patches of stains on your carpet, then simply look for oriental-looking rugs at your favorite home décor shop (#shoplocal) and cover up the spills.

-While they won’t ruin it, area rugs lack a stable foundation and you’ll need to reposition them often.
+While they won’t ruin carpet, area rugs lack a stable foundation and you’ll need to reposition them often.

 Use rug pads that are specifically designed for carpeted floors (aka “carpet-to-carpet”).
 Rug pads for carpets are designed to keep your area rug from creeping while protecting your floor covering.
 We suggest our Carpet Lock.
 Its felt under the surface is specifically designed to attach itself to your carpet fibers and keep your rug from slipping and sliding.

 Yes, rubber-backed rugs will damage carpet because of poor aeration.
 The preservative (BHT-butylhydroxytoluene) gas gets trapped between your floor covering and rug pad, causing the pile to turn yellow, otherwise known as ”fading.”

 Why does my rug keep moving on my carpet?

 The main reason boils down to your floor covering’s pile size.
 The plushier it is, the more your rug creeps with every step.
 The rug follows the direction of the pile when you walk on it.